lcsbossle/interview-prep/README.md

 I'm most familiar with Python, but I will attempt to solve some of the challenges in Elixir.

+Each file contains the code in the specific format that will work on HackerRank platform if pasted directly.

 I hope you will find this useful, and I'm open to suggestions and discussions.